-One recertification audit and one surveillance audit were conducted in CY 2006 by the DM ISO 14001 registrar, Advanced Waste Management Systems, Inc. Each crude oil storage site and the Stennis Warehouse were audited once, and the New Orleans site (headquarters) twice.
-The performance of DM's EMS was evaluated through the review of all 17 elements of the ISO 14001 standard.
-In CY 2006 there were ten minor nonconformities with the ISO standard.
-Corrective action plans were developed for all nonconformities although none were closed by the end of 2006.
+Two surveillance audits were conducted in 2007 by the DM ISO 14001 registrar, Advanced Waste Management Systems, Inc. Each crude oil storage site and the Stennis Warehouse were audited once, and the New Orleans site (headquarters) twice.
+The performance of DM's EMS was evaluated through the review of 10 of the 17 elements of the ISO 14001 standard.
+In 2007 three new minor nonconformities were generated and five minor nonconformities were re-issued from parts of ten nonconformities that were generated in 2006.
+Corrective action plans were developed for all nonconformities and six were closed by the end of 2007.
 A recommendation was given for DM to maintain the ISO 14001 certification at the conclusion of both audits.